 Birmingham pastor angry at Church of the Highlands, urges blacks to ‘leave’ white churches ‘now’ (VIDEO)

 Controversy has erupted in Birmingham because Church of the Highlands plans to move a campus into an area that has been described as “high-crime” and they are not receiving a warm welcome from a local pastor, according to a local television report.

 Church of the Highlands is a multi-site megachurch founded by Chris Hodges in the suburbs of Birmingham in 2001.
 It is the largest congregation in Alabama and the second largest in the United States.

-When asked about the church’s plans to help fight crime, Jordan said he’s against it because the motive is “not pure.”
+When asked about the church’s plans to help fight crime, Jordan told WVTM he’s against it because the motive is “not pure.”

 “It’s hypocritical,” he said.
 “If you don’t want to be our neighbors, if you don’t want to live next door to black African-Americans, how can you put a white church over here to help fight crime?
 As soon as you finish worshipping, you’re going to go back to the suburbs like you’ve done for 30 years.”